khakhalin/robowh/README.md

 * Make "confused" element in UI actually report the number of confused robots

 Nice to haves:
+* Actually support `mypy`.
+For now typehints are mostly for my own visual benefit, the most common violation being setting a non-optional field to None.
 * Move orders creation logic to the scheduler?
 * Make robots remember what they carry (or None), and check that at loading/unloading
 * Unit tests for shelves utility functions (locking, random elements)